 That bucket of water would forever wash away the taint of “box office poison.”
 Dietrich said, “To think that after all these years, it was a brawl, and not a love scene that took me right to the top and kept me there” (Frewin 94).

-I don’t show a lot of Westerns in my series here at the NCMA, because I am not terribly fond of them.
-As a peace loving person, I don’t think most disputes are best settled with a gun, certainly not when Native Americans are involved.
-A lot of the genre seems as politically incorrect to me as any film in which an actor dons blackface.
+I don’t show a lot of Westerns in my series here at the North Carolina Museum of Art, because I am not terribly fond of them.
+As a peace-loving person, I don’t think disputes are best settled with a gun.
+A lot of the genre is as racist to me as any film in which an actor dons blackface.
 Destry does not think law and order needs a gun to enforce it, but next week, in Winchester 73, we see the other side of the coin, as Stewart plays a man obsessed with one particular, life-changing weapon.

 Destry Rides Again was filmed as war was encroaching on Europe.
 The hero arrives, in peace, without a gun.
 His father had cleaned up the town of Bottleneck a generation before, but now, it needs the help of another Destry.
 Dietrich, although called Frenchy, evokes a previous war with Germany.
 The US struggled with isolationism in the face of another conflict, much as Destry weighs how much to get involved, while facing the outrage of justice seeking townspeople.
 To audiences of 1939, the parallels between what would become WWII and the conflict in this film were inescapable.